w3hhh-m/gymbro/README.md

 3) slog logger
 4) JWT Auth and OAuth
 5) DB Migrations
-6) Unit test using Testify
+6) Unit and Fuzz test using Testify
 7) Mocks for tests with Mockery

 *... got inspiration from Nikolay Tuzov (just learning...)*